nexri/Satellite-Imagery-Urban-Analysis/arxiv-paper-draft_0_0_1.md

 \end{cases}
 $$

-Where $C_i$ represents the $i$-th connected component in the urban mask.
+Where:

-5. **Urban center identification**:
+- $C_i$ represents the $i$-th connected component in the urban mask.

-   Urban centers are identified as regions with particularly high density values, defined by:
+E. **Urban center identification**: Urban centers are identified as regions with particularly high density values, defined by:

 $$
 C(x,y) =